Mx.: Usage

-In 2015, Mx was included in a New York Times article about Bluestockings.
+In 2015, Mx. was included in a New York Times article about Bluestockings.
 Its casual usage in the paper was picked up by popular news sites and blogs.
 The Timess standards editor Phil Corbett later responded to the usage of the title.
-Later the same year, Mx was included in the Oxford English Dictionary.
-In 2016, Metro Bank became the first bank in the United Kingdom to offer Mx on its forms (though other banks had amended records to Mx on request prior to this).
-In 2017, banks of the HSBC Group announced the addition of Mx alongside several other gender-neutral titles as options for their customers.
-HSBC's 30 March announcement coincided with the International Transgender Day of Visibility, celebrated the following day.
+Later the same year, Mx. was included in the Oxford English Dictionary.

 In December 2020, the Provincial Court of British Columbia, Canada issued guidance to lawyers and litigants about court introductions, calling for court participants, when introducing themselves, to state the pronouns and courtesy title that should be used for them.
 "Mx." was one of the titles that participants were invited to use.